klercke/work-scripts/powershell/README.md

 ## Environment

-All of these scripts are built against PowerShell 7 on Windows 11.
+All of these scripts are built against PowerShell 7 on Windows 11 unless otherwise stated.
 Please report any incompatibilities.